Expand your horizons with the Diploma in Intercultural Education. It’s a program designed to engage you in a wide range of current issues, including:

-This interdisciplinary diploma program sets out how you can support all aspects of cultural diversity, inclusion, and social change in your community, your workplace, and around the world.
+This interdisciplinary diploma program sets out how you can support all aspects of cultural diversity, inclusion and social change in your community, your workplace and around the world.

-The program aims to develop your sense of social justice and gain recognition of the plurality of values, belief systems, and spiritual beliefs and practices that contribute to visions of a just world.
+The program aims to develop your sense of social justice and gain recognition of the plurality of values, belief systems and spiritual beliefs and practices that contribute to visions of a just world.

 We welcome participants from varied backgrounds including those currently involved in professional and volunteer roles who are seeking to develop their understanding of, or people who would simply like to increase their knowledge and understanding of current social and culturally related issues.

-If you are completing a degree in the Faculties of Fine Arts, Humanities, Human and Social Development, Business, Social Science, or Education you may explore the possibility of partnering IET Diploma studies with your undergraduate course work and applying course credit towards both programs.
+If you are completing a degree in the Faculties of Fine Arts, Humanities, Human and Social Development, Business, Social Science, or Education you can explore the possibility of partnering the Intercultural Education Diploma with your undergraduate course work and applying course credit towards both programs.

 Shape the way you see the world and start to reshape the way the world works — one course at a time!

-You can take individual courses that will enhance your awareness of the issues concerning cultural diversity including conflict, racism, and ethnocentrism, and learn approaches to their resolution.
-You will develop, practice, and apply strategies that foster respect and promote inclusion.
+You can take individual courses that will enhance your awareness of the issues concerning cultural diversity—including conflict, racism, and ethnocentrism—and learn approaches to their resolution.
+You will develop, practice and apply strategies that foster respect and promote inclusion.

-In order to perform maintenance on the UVic servers, there will be intermittent outages this Thursday, April 24 from 6 to 8 am (Pacific Time).
+In order to implement network upgrades, there will be an outage on Wednesday, July 8 from 4:00 to 5:30 am (Pacific Time).
 You may not be able to log in to your courses during this period.

-If you experience any problems after 8 am on Thursday, April 24, please contact the Onlinehelp Desk at 250-721-8476 (toll-free 1-888-721-8476 in North America) or by email at firstname.lastname@example.org.
+If you experience any problems after 5:30 am on Wednesday, July 8, please contact the Onlinehelp Desk at 250-721-8476 (toll-free 1-888-721-8476 in North America) or by email at firstname.lastname@example.org.